TransRIHTS – Trans & Non-binary Reference Intervals while on Hormone Therapy Study

 - Heart disease

 How do I take part?

-Please email email@example.com, who will organise an appointment to explain the study and, if you agree to take part, collect the information and samples we need.
+Please email firstname.lastname@example.org, who will organise an appointment to take part.

 What will happen to me if I take part?